 Perhaps you don’t necessarily need an advanced display but require your device to be as fast as possible.
 One factor that affects speed is RAM.
 The 21.5” iMacs provide 8GB of RAM, whereas the 27.5” devices offer an upgrade of 8-16GB.
 There is also the iMac Pro 27” which boasts a total of 32GB.

-If you require a portable device for your work, then the 13” or 15” MacBook Pros (which have 8 and 16GB respectively) are a great choice.
-A standard 13” MacBook is available, and for carrying a lightweight product around, you can choose a 13” MacBook Air, all supplying 8GB of RAM.
+If you require a portable device for your work, then the 15” MacBook Pros (which have 8 and 16GB respectively) are a great choice and for carrying a lightweight product around, you can choose a 13” MacBook Air, all supplying 8GB of RAM.

 These are another feature that affect the speed of the Mac.
 All the MacBook Air devices have either a Dual Core 1.6GHz or 1.8GHz processor.
 For the standard 12” MacBook, you can pick one with an Intel Dual-Core m3 1.2GHz or an i5 1.3GHz processor.